Plancodeing/message/README.md

 - Open the browser with the localhost address and enjoy the application.

 #Full steps
--pip install django
+pip install django
--download and extract zip file
+download and extract zip file
--open the extracted file in any text editor
--open terminal run the below command
--pip install -r requirements.txt
+open the extracted file in any text editor open terminal run the below command pip install -r requirements.txt python manage.py migrate python manage.py runserver
--python manage.py migrate
--python manage.py runserver

 ----Thank you frds ------